Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 <iframe src="//giphy.com/embed/LgwoVr7YgUkrC" width="480" height="342" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 </div>

-Due to this success, now kids will be able to see nanostructures that otherwise will be impossible with a regular microscope.
+Due to this success, now kids will be able to see nano structures that otherwise will be impossible with a regular microscope.
 For example, particles with an [aerodynamic diameter of 2.5 micrometers or less](http://www3.epa.gov/pmdesignations/faq.htm)
 (known as PM 2.5).
 Why these particles in particular?
 Well, because they're among the most harmful for human health as they are small enough to penetrate deeply in the lungs and may even cross